 Tests

-AP Tests: As mentioned above, if a student decides to take an AP course, they can choose to take the corresponding AP test, as well.
+• AP tests: As mentioned above, if a student decides to take an AP course, they can choose to take the corresponding AP test, as well.

+• PSAT/NMSQT: Students can take the Preliminary SAT (PSAT) or National Merit Scholarship Qualifying Test (NMSQT) as early as their sophomore year of school, but many take it during junior year.
+The PSAT/NMSQT has two sections: math and reading/writing.
+Scores for each section fall between 160 and 760.
 Offered in October each year, the PSAT doesn’t impact college admissions like the SAT, but it can help students qualify for National Merit Scholarships if they receive a certain score.
 Students are not required to take the PSAT test, but it can be one way to prepare for the SATs and potentially qualify for scholarships.

 Most high school students choose to take the SAT or ACT tests in the spring of their junior year or the fall of senior year.
 Both tests have certain quirks and strategies associated with them, so the key to getting a great score may mean months of preparation.

-College prep
+College Prep

-There’s no one way to ensure the right fit for all students.
+Choosing a college can be difficult, as there’s no one way to ensure the right fit for all students.
 Some may choose a campus based on their desired degree, whereas others choose a campus for proximity to home or budget.
 No matter the motivator, finding the right school can take time.

 Named a Best Private Student Loans